wlyhdg/vango/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<code>npm run dev</code>

-We are done setting up this second console.
+&nbsp;&nbsp;&nbsp;&nbsp;We are done setting up this second console.

 5. In the starting console, go into the directory that contains the python server running file 'manage.py'